 - Next, tap on ‘Library‘ from the menu that just appeared.

 - From the “My Apps & Games” menu, select the “Installed” tab at the top.

 - Then, scroll down through the list of installed applications and tap on the Facebook app.

-- After the application is uninstalled, return to the Google Play store and reinstall the Facebook app.
+- After the application has been uninstalled, return to the Google Play Store and reinstall the Facebook app.

 - Launch the app once again and see if the problem is now fixed.

-- To uninstall the Facebook app on your iOS device, begin by tapping and holding on the icon until it starts jiggling.
+- To uninstall the Facebook app on your iOS device, start by tapping and holding the icon until it begins to jiggle.

-- Once the Facebook icon is jiggling, press the small X button in the upper left corner to start the uninstallation process.
+- Once the Facebook icon starts jiggling, press the small ‘X‘ button in the upper left corner to begin the uninstallation process.

 - After you have uninstalled the app, press the Home button on your device to exit deletion mode.